tanapop/OxyPHP/README.md

 - DEFAULT_METHOD: Is your main method's name.
 It must be within your default controller.(default value is "index");

-- SETUP_MODE: A boolean value.
+- DEVELOP_MODE: A boolean value.
 1 for activated, 0 for inactive.
-Is the setup mode that you will use to generate your CRUD and MVC files automatically.
+Is the develop mode that you will use to generate your CRUD and MVC files automatically.
 See more in Running Application Section.(default value is 1);

 - HANDLE_ERROR_TYPES: The PHP flags for error handling.
 Do not change this unless you know exactly what you're doing.